Swimming pool owners facing chlorine shortages and higher prices this summer

 The store said it is only allowing each customer to have 10 litres of chlorine per visit to make sure there is enough to go around for other pool owners.

-Factory shutdowns and an increase in demand has made liquid chlorine harder to come by, which has also led to major price increases.
+Factory shutdowns and an increase in demand have made liquid chlorine harder to come by, which has also led to major price increases.

 “Our costs doubled three weeks ago, but we only increased our prices marginally because we still need to make sure our customers are happy,” Hudgins said.
 “In the past few days, the prices we are charged doubled again.”

-Depending on the pool product due to supply chain issues, inflation, and increased demand, many pool products have increased 30 to 50 per cent in the past two years.
+Due to supply chain issues, inflation, and increased demand, many pool products have increased 30 to 50 per cent in price in the past two years.

 There was also a major fire at a U.S. chemical plant in Louisiana in 2020, which also caused product scarcity.